stefanbirkner/fishbowl/README.md

 * Commit the modified `pom.xml` and `README.md`.
 * Run `mvn clean deploy` with JDK 6 or 7.
 * Add a tag for the release: `git tag fishbowl-X.X.X`

-## Release Notes

-### Release 1.1.1

-Recompile the library with JDK 7.
-Release 1.1.0 has been created with JDK 8 and because of this the library cannot be used with JDK < 8.
-Compilation aborts with the message

-    Unsupported major.minor version 52.0

-### Release 1.1.0

-Add a new method

-    exceptionThrownBy(Statement, Class<? extends Throwable>)

-that returns a certain type of exception.
-This is necessary for verifying the state of custom exceptions.

-### Release 1.0.1

-Recompile the library with JDK 7.
-Release 1.0.0 has been created with JDK 8 and because of this the library cannot be used with JDK < 8.
-Compilation aborts with the message

-    Unsupported major.minor version 52.0

-### Release 1.0.0

-Initial release.